babeheim/docs-test/Customize-Font-Awesome.md

 Font Awesome receives dozens of new requests every day.
 Some of them will eventually be included, others will not.
 [Popularity](https://github.com/FortAwesome/Font-Awesome/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+icon%22+sort%3Acomments-desc) is one of the factors taken into account, but it is not the only one.

-So, if you need a new icon in a short while, our suggestion is to customize Font Awesome.
+So, if you need a new icon in a short while, or you need a comprehensive set of icons (e.g., a set of weather icons to build a forecast application) our suggestion is to customize Font Awesome.

 ## The Easy Way